Skip to content

 Runner target changePlatform/security owner

-• Offer approved action catalog for common CI/CD tasks
+• Offer an approved action catalog for common CI/CD tasks so developers aren’t tempted to find their own alternatives

-• Share monthly pipeline risk dashboard with teams
+• Share a monthly pipeline risk dashboard at the team level — visibility builds buy-in

-• Run short incident retros focused on control improvements
+• Run brief incident retrospectives focused on control improvements rather than blame

 12) Common mistakes in GitHub Actions hardening

-• Broad default token permissions across all jobs
+• Default token permissions left broad across all jobs

-• Secrets exposed through logs or unsafe step composition
+• Secrets exposed through debug logging or unsafe step composition

 • Untrusted PR paths reaching privileged execution contexts

-• Require explicit permission blocks in new workflows
+• Require explicit permission blocks in all new workflows via repository policy or linting

 Week 1: Visibility and baseline inventory